 ) As well as by the philosopher (and member of Laboria Cuboniks) Patricia Reed

 and her thoughts on Constructive Alienation and the importance of the hypothetical.

-The urgency of discussing Constructive Alienation as an emancipatory strategy is rooted in current events, such as the feminist movement, the LGBTQI+ movement, and the conviction that socially constructed norms must be examined and not accepted as given.
+The urgency of discussing Constructive Alienation as an emancipatory strategy is rooted in current events, such as the feminist movement, the LGBTQI+ movement, the climate movement, and more recently the Covid-19 pandemic, and the visualisazion they foster of structural imbalances, leading to the conviction that socially constructed norms should be examined and not accepted as given.
 The aim of the installation is to bring this theme into the space as an open discourse, by inviting further interlocutors and participators during a 1-day event and a LARP (Live Action Role Play).

 This installation is a conclusive work to my master thesis 'Constructive Alienation - An Epistemological Revolution' (CCC, HEAD-Genève), which links the current philosophical works of thinkers Reza Negarestani and Patricia Reed, the research on emotion by historian Jan Plamper, as well as current neurological research, with the personal perspective of a BPD disease.
 The question: 'what is order and what is disorder?' results in the realization that a given system/norm can be based not only on facts, but also on socially defined agreements.
 In other words, a 'disorder' can also correspond to a construction and not merley to a factual handicap.
 Which visualizes the importance of recognizing and deconstructing such supposed limitations/exclusions.